aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 In these works, it is argued that the abstractions that power the current generation of programming languages often tend to result in verbose, repetitive and brittle code.

+=== The Issue of Semantic Gap

 The important issue of "_Semantic Gap_" is brought up in a paper from 2011 which proposes and discusses the possibility of designing a language with "naturalistic types" @knoll2011naturalistic.
 There is a _Semantic Gap_ between the desired behavior of a program, and the code that is written to produce it; this results in the "scattering of ideas" we sometimes see in traditional programming languages, when the need arises to express a concept that isn't directly supported by the programming language in question.

-=== An Issue of Semantic Gap

 A concrete example of this "scattering of ideas" is reflected in the use of _flags_ (boolean variables) that are conditionally altered in a loop, and then read elsewhere in the code; the logic behind any particular use of such flags may be trivial when explained out loud in natural language, while being entirely opaque at a first reading of the code.